-The Company is in the process of commercializing its technology.
-To date, the Company has entered into License Agreements with Sumitomo Precision Products Co., Ltd. In addition, it has a technology license agreement with Allied Inventors, formerly Xinova and Invention Development Management Company, a subsidiary of Intellectual Ventures.
+The Company is in the process of commercializing its Bio-RFID technology.
+The Company plans its first commercial applications to be a wearable non-invasive Continuous Glucose Monitor.
+This product will require approval from the United States Food and Drug Administration prior to introduction to the market.
+In addition, it has a technology license agreement with Allied Inventors, formerly Xinova and Invention Development Management Company, a subsidiary of Intellectual Ventures.

 The Company believes that its commercialization success is dependent upon its ability to significantly increase the number of customers that are purchasing and using its products.
-To date the Company has generated minimal revenue from sales of its ChromaID and Bio-RFID products.
+To date the Company has generated minimal revenue from sales of products derived from its ChromaID and Bio-RFID technology.
 The Company is currently not profitable.
-Even if the Company succeeds in introducing the ChromaID and Bio-RFID technology and related products to its target markets, the Company may not be able to generate sufficient revenue to achieve or sustain profitability.
+Even if the Company succeeds in introducing its technology and related products to its target markets, the Company may not be able to generate sufficient revenue to achieve or sustain profitability.
+Regulatory requirements may also inhibit the speed with which the Company's products can enter the marketplace.

 ChromaID was invented by scientists under contract with the Company.
 Bio-RFID was invented by individuals working for the Company.
-The Company actively pursues a robust intellectual property strategy and has been granted twelve patents.
-The Company also has 20 patents pending.
+The Company actively pursues a robust intellectual property strategy and has been granted thirteen patents.
+The Company also has several patents pending.
 The Company possesses all right, title and interest to the issued patents.
-Ten of the pending patents are licensed exclusively to the Company in perpetuity by the Company's strategic partner, Allied Inventors.
+Nine additional issued and pending patents are licensed exclusively to the Company in perpetuity by the Company's strategic partner, Allied Inventors.